Free Majorana Fermions with Superconducting Quantum Wires and a Magnetic Impurity: Realization With s-wave Superconducting Wires In The Weakly Attractive Limit

+From the correspondence of operators at $x=0$ in Appendix \ref{dictionary}, the coupling with the impurity around $x=0$ takes the same form as in the two-channel Kondo model at the Emery-Kivelson line in a metal with two conduction channels \cite{EmeryKivelson,ClarkeGiamarchiShraiman,SenguptaGeorges}.
+Assuming a strong longitudinal coupling with the impurity $J_z\sim 2\pi v_F$, with $v_F$ the Fermi velocity, is first justified physically if the attractive force in the superconducting wires is small.
+In this sense, the coupling with the impurity goes first to strong couplings \cite{NozieresBlandin}.
+Therefore, we obtain an impurity Hamiltonian of the form

+Here, $J_{\perp}$ corresponds then to the transverse coupling with the impurity.
+In the presence of the spin gap, since the ground state will fix the phase $\Phi_s(0)$ (see discussion in Appendix \ref{dictionary}) it naturally implies that in fact $\psi^{\dagger}_s(0)\psi_s(0)\propto \partial_x\phi_s(0)\rightarrow 0$.
+This is then important because if we include any realistic small deviation for the longitudinal coupling $J_z$ from $2\pi v_F$ then this implies that the first term yet tends to zero, thanks to the spin gap in the bulk stabilizing the form of $H_c$ as in Eq. (\ref{model})

+with $\lambda = \frac{J_{\perp}}{\sqrt{\pi a}}$ such that the Kondo energy scale introduced in Sec. \ref{correspondences} reads $\Gamma=\frac{J_{\perp}^2}{\pi v_F a}$.
+In Appendix \ref{dictionary}, I emphasize that the ground state in the bulk will favor $\Phi_{sf}\rightarrow 0$ such that it will stabilize this form of $H_c$ at the edge towards a channel anisotropy that usually results in a $\sin \Phi_{sf}(0)$ term.
+In Appendix \ref{dictionary}, I also emphasize on the role of the spin gap in the bulk of each wire to protect the two-channel Kondo fixed point from additional inter-wires tunneling effects.

-It should be emphasized that probing directly the free Majorana fermion $\gamma_b$ associated to $\psi_{sf}-\psi_{sf}^{\dagger}$ delocalized around the two wires is not as easy.
-However, as mentioned in the preceding Section, when probing the local magnetic susceptibility on the impurity this will reveal the presence of a zero-energy Majorana fermion $a$ compared to the bulk, which also implies the presence of another zero-mode Majorana fermion in the wire(s) $\gamma_b$.
-Indeed, from general Hilbert space structure, the Majorana fermions appear in pairs: e.g. $S_z=i b a$ and the density $\Psi_{sf}^{\dagger}\Psi_{sf}$ or $c^{\dagger}c$ in Section \ref{ModelEPL} also corresponds to a term $i\gamma_a \gamma_b$.
+It is important to underline that probing directly the free Majorana fermion $\gamma_b$ associated to $\psi_{sf}-\psi_{sf}^{\dagger}$ delocalized around the two wires is not as easy.
+However, as mentioned in the preceding Section, when probing the local magnetic susceptibility on the impurity this will reveal the presence of a zero-energy Majorana fermion $a$ which also implies the presence of another zero-mode Majorana fermion in the wire(s) $\gamma_b$.
+Indeed, it is important to emphasize that from general Hilbert space structure, the Majorana fermions appear in pairs: e.g. $S_z=i b a$ and the density $\psi_{sf}^{\dagger}\psi_{sf}$ or $c^{\dagger}c$ in Section \ref{Model} also corresponds to a term $i\gamma_a \gamma_b$.
 The Majorana fermion $\gamma_a$ is bound to the impurity or to the Majorana fermion $b$ through the term in $J_{\perp}$ implying then a free Majorana fermion $\gamma_b$ around the impurity.
 The two Majorana fermions $a$ and $\gamma_b$ remain at zero energy.